-Let’s cover some essential hiking gear before we get into the weeds with everything in my pack.
-These are the pieces of hiking gear that I think is worth every ounce and dollar.
+Let’s cover some essential hiking gear before we get into the details of everything in my pack.
+These are the pieces of hiking gear that I think are worth every ounce and dollar.

 My favorite hiking boot of all time.
 The La Sportiva Synthesis (for women and men) are waterproof, super-light, have incredible grip, and won a Backpacker Magazine Editor’s Choice Award (my review here).
 I’ve gone through a lot of boots, and these are my favorite.
 They feel like comfortable sneakers with the protection of hiking boots.

-Don’t hike without this in your backpack.
+If you ever hike out of cellphone range, you need this.
 The Garmin InReach allows you to send and receive text messages where cell phones don’t work using satellite technology.
 You can tell your family you’re okay, that you’re running late, or signal for a full blow emergency to search and rescue.
 It also has weather, maps, and some navigation tools.
 It’s worth every cent, and you can read my in-depth review here or go right to REI and read the reviews and specs.

-I use this Fenix 5x GPS mapping watch for so much more.
-So this is a little GPS with topo maps that you wear on your wrist.
-So I use it to track my hikes and also load GPX tracks onto it that I want to follow.
-I don’t do a lot of on the fly planning using the maps, but I can if I need to.
-But this watch is so much more for me.
-I use it to track my heart rate, my sleep, all my other workouts, and it integrates with my smartphone.
-I have a review on the Fenix 3HR model and am working on a long term review of the Fenix 5x now (coming soon).
-If you read the Fenix 3HR review, it will give you a good idea of the Fenix 5x, but it doesn’t have maps (but you can follow routes).
+I use this Fenix 5x GPS mapping watch every day.
+The Garmin Fenix 5x is a GPS with topo maps that you wear on your wrist.
+I use it to track my hikes and also load GPX tracks onto it that I want to follow.
+I don’t do a lot of on the fly planning using the maps on the watch, but I can if I need to.
+Outside of hiking, I use the Fenix t to track my heart rate, my sleep, all my other workouts, and it integrates with my smartphone.
+I have a review on the Fenix 3HR model and am working on a long term review of the Fenix 5x now (coming soon, subscribe for an update).
+If you read the Fenix 3HR review, it will give you a good idea of what the the Fenix 5x can do, but it doesn’t have maps (but you can follow routes).

 I don’t like to have a lot of crap in my closet, so I just invest in a few key pieces of hiking clothing.
 In general I like clothing from REI, Columbia, and Kuhl.
 They fit well, are built for hikers, and wick/dry quickly.